osamtimizer/RxSwiftFundamentals/README.md

 It helps you to understand how to:

 - install RxSwift in your project
-- Write MVVM code in Swift
+- Write MVVM code in Swift with RxSwift
-- Create userful Observables
+- Create userful Observables, and manage Sequences

 If you want to try, please follow the **usage** section.